 Paul and Krista sought Certified Animal Welfare Approved by AGW certification to verify they are raising their animals according to the highest welfare standards, outdoors on pasture.
 “After reading the Certified Animal Welfare Approved by AGW farm standards we realized we were already meeting most of them,” Paul says.
 “Going through the application and audit gives us an opportunity to learn more and become better stock handlers.
 Additionally, it allows our customers to know with certainty the high standards we keep.”

-Creekside Farm’s Certified Animal Welfare Approved by AGW goat cheese, yogurt and goat’s milk soap are available seasonally at select retail stores, as well as at the Athens Farmers’ Market on Wednesday and Saturday mornings from 9 a.m. to 12 p.m from April through December.
+Creekside Farm’s Certified Animal Welfare Approved by AGW goat cheese, yogurt and goat’s milk soap are available seasonally at select retail stores, as well as at the Athens Farmers’ Market on Saturday mornings from 9 a.m. to 12 p.m from April through December.
 For more information about Creekside Farm, visit creeksidefarmathens.com or contact them at email@example.com.
 Follow Creekside Farm on Facebook at facebook.com/creeksidefarmathens.